Skip to main content

 ADVISING

-The Director of Undergraduate Studies (DUS) for the Department of Linguistics is available to talk with students who are majoring or minoring in linguistics, as well as those just thinking about it.
-Students can discuss with the Director of Undergraduate Studies:
+Dr. Erin Leddon is the Director of Undergraduate Studies (DUS) for the Department of Linguistics and she is available to talk with students who are majoring or minoring in linguistics, as well as those just thinking about it.
+Students can meet with Dr. Leddon to discuss anything related to the study of Linguistics or the Linguistics major and minor, including the following topics:

-Make an appointment with the Director of Undergraduate Studies.
+Click here to make an appointment with the Dr. Leddon.
 Or feel free to stop by the main office of the Linguistics Department at 2016 Sheridan Road.